-311 Vernon Street Roseville, CA 95678 A comment letter was received from PG&E on the original NOP regarding proposed extension of PG&E facilities and cumulative impacts.
-Planned upgrades by PG&E, in addition to a new regulator station to accommodate additional load on the gas system, could include facilities such as odorizer stations, valve lots, distribution, and transmission lines.
+311 Vernon Street Roseville, CA 95678

+Several comment letters were related to public safety were received during the NOP comment period.
+A comment letter was received from the Department of Energy about the WAPA corridor and existing easements.
+A comment letter was also received from PG&E stating the need for a 20x80 foot easement for a gas regulator station, and that expansion of distribution and transmission lines and related facilities would be a consequence of growth.
+Upgrades in addition to a new regulator station to accommodate additional load on the gas system could include facilities such as odorizer stations, valve lots, distribution, and transmission lines.
 PG&E also requested that electric and magnetic fields be addressed.